timdoubleg/crypto-index-bot/README.md

 ![Adjusted_MC](/Adjusted_MC.png)

 * Finally, based on this comparison, the buy and sell orders are made so that your binance portfolio's assets are equally weighted as the top ten cryptocurrencies by market capitalization.
+However, some of the orders might be below the minimum quantity or the minimum value you can buy.
+This is mostly due to the important Bitcoin dominance of the market.
+Therefore, the code will propose you two possibilities:

+1) You can disregard the smaller coins allocation and rebalance the portfolio based on the coins that are buyable.
+(Please note that in that case your portfolio will not reflect the ten biggest cryptocurrencies and will disregard the smaller ones)

+2) You can import additional assets on your binance account in order for all the orders to work and your portffolio to reflect the ten biggest cryptocurrencies.

 ## Assumption:
 The code assumes that you already have some cryptocurrencies on your binance account.
-The code rebalances 90% of your assets in order to keep 10% for any transaction costs.
+The code rebalances 95% of your assets in order to keep 10% for any transaction costs.

 # Installation
 This project requires the following packages: pandas, python-binance, pycoingecko.